 The most common clinical presentation consists of ventricular arrhythmias and related symptoms or events, such as, palpitations, syncopal episodes (mostly occurring during physical exercise), and cardiac arrest 5.

 Sudden cardiac death may be the first clinical manifestation of the disease, especially in young people and competitive athletes with a previously undiagnosed arrhythmogenic right ventricular cardiomyopathy 2 5.

-ARVC may occasionally simulate an acute myocarditis, characterized by chest pain, transient ST-segment and T wave changes, and detection of a rise cardiac biomarker values.
+ARVC may occasionally simulate an acute myocarditis, characterized by chest pain, transient ST-segment and T wave changes.
+Besides, a rise cardiac biomarker values may be detected.

 Diagnosis of Arrhythmogenic Right Ventricular Cardiomyopathy